kkarsten62/QMapShack.AppImage/README.md

 * You are using a Linux distribution like Ubuntu, Fedora, Mint, ... ?
 * And you are not coding by your self?
-* And you would like not to set up the complex build environment on your computer?
+* So you would like not to set up a complex build environment on your computer?
 * But you would like to review and test the latest development commits?

-Then, may be you could use a ready to go QMapshack AppImage file.
+Then, may be you could use a ready to go one-click QMapshack.AppImage executable file.
 ## Requirements
 * Computer with 64-bit architecture
 * A Linux distribution - able to run Docker Software
-* About 10 GB free disk space
+* At least ~5 GB free disk space
-* 1-2 hour for the initial base build
+* 1-2 hour for the initial Docker image build
-* 5 minutes on each development update
+* 5 minutes for each development update
 * Some Linux skills to handle a terminal
 ## Be aware
 * You are using software from a development branch.
-QMapShack is most of time quite stable during development - but there is no guarantee!
+QMapShack is most of time quite stable during development process - but there is no guarantee!
-* This setup is valid as long as there is no change in the prerequisites of build QMakeShack (ex.
-PROJ, GDAL, CMake, etc.).
+* This setup is valid as long as there are no changes in the prerequisites to build QMakeShack (ex.
+CMakefile.txt, PROJ, GDAL, CMake, etc.).
 Then the Dockerfile needs to be updated according to the changes of the new prerequisites.
-* When already using a stable QMapShack version it is advice to **backup** the existing data (Tracks, Routes, DBs, etc.) prior for using QMapShack.AppImage.
+* When already using a stable QMapShack version it is advice to **backup** the existing personal QMapShack data (Tracks, Routes, DBs, etc.) prior for using QMapShack.AppImage.
 Do not forget to save your setting files also:

 		cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak

+## Using a ready to go one-click QMapshack.AppImage
+If you prefer to use an already build QMapshack.AppImage executable file based on one of the latest development commits you can download it from here.
+No further installation is required then - have fun with QMapshack.AppImage.
 # Installation
 ## Install Docker
 Details about Docker and the installation steps for the wide range of Linux distribution can be found here: